Cosmo-Tech/azure-sample-webapp/README.md

 You need an Azure Static Webapp resource in the tenant to deploy your webapp.
 For more information, see the [related Microsoft documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript#create-a-static-web-app)

-## Configure the webapp for you use-case
+## Configure the webapp for your use-case

 The webapp must be configured so that it fits your simulation use-case (tenant ID, scenario parameters, visualization...).
 Please refer to [Webapp configuration](doc/config.md)